CogentRoleplayCommunity/FogentRoleplay/src/Characters/PC/UhtredStorm/UhtredStormDepricated.md

 Uhtred sacrifice himself for dipper

 Session 28:
-Met Destin Shafer and the group hired his sword
+Met Destin Shaffer and the group hired his sword
-Got into a fight with wraiths( The town we are heading towards might have a lot of death) Sirus and Uhtred made a deal with the masked man he agreed to help the party protect vex Masked man told us that Vex had the mark of Amon.
+Got into a fight with wraiths( The town we are heading towards might have a lot of death) Sirius and Uhtred made a deal with the masked man he agreed to help the party protect vex Masked man told us that Vex had the mark of Amon.

 Session 29: